 The dredged shell to be planted in open harvest areas would be used to continue repletion activities that are funded by oyster fees paid by watermen.
 A groundtruthing survey of the bottom will occur before the shell is planted to determine the bottom type of the area, quantify the amount of hard bottom in the area, and quantify the depth of soft bottom types (mud, clay, sand, etc.).
-The groundtruthing survey will also assist in determining the amount of shell needed to be planted to stabilize the hard bottom making it suitable for ovster recruitment.
+The groundtruthing survey will also assist in determining the amount of shell needed to be planted to stabilize the hard bottom making it suitable for oyster recruitment.
 The shell to be planted on open harvest areas will be planted in historically high spatfall and harvest areas.
 Spatial spatfall intensity is documented during the Annual Fall Oyster Survey (Figure 15).
 If recruitment occurs in these areas where the shell planted, then the shell with the attached spat from natural recruitment could be relocated to open-harvest bars in low-salinity areas where mortality is low.
 Those bars would be subject to harvest when the seed oysters reach market size, and some dredged shell would be lost when the oysters are harvested.
+(However, Maryland purchases shucked shell from processors and the shucked shell plus the original dredged shell that the oyster grew on can make their way back to the Bay via the hatchery program).
 MDNR would sample the original seed locations and potential open-harvest bars for disease prevalence before relocating any seed.
-Disease testing would be done during MDNR's regular fall ovster survey and supplemented by sampling at bars identified as candidate sites for seed removal and planting.
-Seed would be moved from one location to another only if the disease prevalence in the seed source location is lower than the disease prevalence in the open harvest destination.
-This approach will minimize the expansion of oyster diseases within Maryland waters.
+Disease testing would be done during MDNR's regular fall oyster survey and supplemented by sampling at bars identified as candidate sites for seed removal and planting.
+Seed would be moved from one location to another only after assessing the risk of doing so and following seed movement polices.
 Additionally, some of the dredged shell designated for the industry will be sent to the hatchery, set with spat, and then placed on harvest bars.